Jetisfaction

 Jetisfaction was a German virtual airline based at Münster Osnabrück Airport.

 History

-Jetisfaction was founded as business charter airline.
-It subsequently started scheduled operations effective 8 September 2011 with routes from its home base at Münster/Osnabrück to Zürich, Poznan and Wroclaw.
+Jetisfaction was founded as a business charter airline.
+It subsequently started scheduled operations effective 8 September 2011 with routes from its home base at Münster/Osnabrück to Zurich, Poznań and Wrocław.
 All flights were operated by a Saab 340A of Polish airline SkyTaxi and other airline's aircraft up to the required demand.

 A planned additional scheduled route to London-Southend had to be postponed in October 2011 while the company was supposedly in search for new investors.
 However, Jetisfaction filed for insolvency and ceased all operations in early 2012.

 Destinations

 Jetisfaction marketed the following scheduled destinations: